 - To help students to develop positive relationships.

 The Year 7 program aims to form a foundation for all girls to improve basic skills in Art and to develop powers of observation, recording and appreciation of media and techniques.
 Links with artists' work help to inform technique and broaden awareness of colour mixing and colour application.
 Year 8 are introduced to 3D modelling, perspective and portraiture, printmaking and mixed media to name just a few themes that are explored through the year.
 Most of the projects encourage cross-curricular links, personalised learning and feature both practical, research and written tasks.
 The Year 9 course allows a portfolio of work to develop that explores a variety of techniques and investigations under one broad title, allowing for more sustained project work as a fore-runner to GCSE.
 Each class experiences 2-D work as well as a 3-D aspect and additional design briefs encourage consideration of art for particular purposes and audiences.
 Students are challenged to address Realism in their final painting of Year 9 and this is often a springboard into Year 10 studies at GCSE.

 Key Stage 4:

-Students in year 10 are encouraged to explore a range of themes to develop sustained work in preparation for their assessed portfolio, worth 60% of the course.
-Developing strong observational drawing skills and thoughtful, personal responses to artists’ work underpins study throughout the course.
+Students in year 10 are encouraged to explore a range of themes to develop sustained work in preparation for their assessed portfolio.
+In year 11 there is increasing independence to develop personal ideas in response to a chosen theme.
 Work produced addresses four elements of Art and directly links to the assessment criteria; • Recording ideas through drawing, photography etc. • Reacting to the work of artists, using the information to develop their own work • Exploring media, refining skills and ideas • Using supporting studies to produce a final realised piece(s).